kkourt/iouring-rs/README.md

 # ll_linuxio

-Low level linux IO library in Rust

-## Goals

-- A Rust library for using Linux IO facilities in Rust at their full capabilities
+A Rust library for using Linux IO facilities in Rust

-- Think about Rust safe interfaces for these facitlities (when possible)
-- Write some Rust code
+The first thing I want to implement is io_uring, and then move to epoll, userfaultfd, or others.

+# Notes

+For `io_uring`, my implementation tries to follow `liburing`, but operates directly on the kernel ABI.
+Implementing bindings to `liburing` might have been a more "productive" approach, but not as interesting for me.

+# References

+- There seems to be another `io_uring` implementation in Rust: https://github.com/quininer/linux-io-uring but I have not looked into it.